List of criminal organizations in DC Comics: Cosmic Anti-Superman Gang

 An alliance made under Brainiac of Cosmic King, Lightning Lord, Saturn Queen, and Lex Luthor to manipulate Jimmy Olsen into killing Superman.

 The Council

-The first Council was an international secret society, which was responsible for the cloning of Paul Kirk (the Manhunter) and was eventually brought down by him and his allies Asano Nitobe, Christine St. Clair, and Kolu Mbeya.
+The first Council was an international secret society, which was responsible for the cloning of Paul Kirk (Manhunter) and was eventually brought down by him and his allies Asano Nitobe, Christine St. Clair, and Kolu Mbeya.

 Under the leadership of Anatol Mykros they rebuilt themselves up again, to the point where their machinations brought them to the attention of various members of the Justice Society of America.
 Nemesis (Soseh Mykros), the daughter of Council leader Anatol Mykros, rebelled against them, enlisting the help of the JSA.
 It was eventually destroyed when Black Adam killed Anatol Mykros in order to have Nemesis join his pro-active super-team.
 The Council first appeared in Detective Comics #437 (February 1974).

 The Council in other media

-The first Council appears in Beware the Batman, with Anatol Mykros voiced by Bruce Thomas.
+The first Council appears in Beware the Batman.

-Council of Doom

-Made up of Space Ghost's greatest foes, the Council of Doom saw Metallus, Creature King, Zorak, Moltar, Brak, and the Black Widow/Spider Woman battle their enemy and his allies like Mightor, Moby Dick, Herculoids, and Shazzan.
-The group later appeared on Space Ghost Coast to Coast but with Lokar and Tansut in place of the Creature King.
-The solicited cover of the seventh issue of Future Quest depicted Space Ghost, Meteor Man, and Coil Man battling the original Council of Doom and Tansut.